dbactual/thomaspaine/content/pages/resources/what-was-paine-s-role-in-the-american-revolution.md

 ---
-Title: What was Paine's role in the American Revolution?
+title: What was Paine's role in the American Revolution?
 ---

    Paine was the only leading Founder who served in both the military and the